-In the academic year 2019-2020, Utrecht University started the experiment of flexible study for selected target groups and under certain conditions.
-Flexible study makes it possible for students to take fewer courses during the academic year, and to pay only for those courses (plus a 15% surcharge for administration costs).
+In the 2019-2020 academic year, Utrecht University began experimenting with flexible study for selected target groups and subject to certain conditions.
+Flexible study makes it possible for students to take fewer courses during the academic year and to pay for only those courses (plus a 15% surcharge for administration costs).
 The aim of the experiment is to find out whether this form of flexible study leads to wider access to higher education, greater student satisfaction, more opportunities for individual development and a lower drop-out rate.
-This experiment runs up to and including the academic year 2023-2024.
-Dutch Parliament will decide in 2023 whether the experiment will be turned into a law so that all study programmes can make flex-study possible.

 For which degree programmes is flexible study possible?

-Flexible study is only possible for one of the following bachelor's programmes:
+Flexible study is only possible for one of the following master's degree programmes

 What are the conditions for flexible study?